-If you're thinking of buying a new home in the near future, enjoy this video to learn about the buying process and if hiring a Realtor is best for you.
+If you're thinking of buying a new home in the near future, there are some key things you need to know about the buying process and hiring a Realtor that is best for you.

 7 Steps to Be Ready to Buy a House in 2018

 A credit score is a numerical representation of your credit report.
 FICO scores range from 300 to 850, and the higher your score, the better.
 “Good credit is like gold when obtaining a mortgage,” says Denise Supplee, a Pennsylvania agent.
 Typically, you’ll get the best interest rate on a loan if your score is 740 and above.
 “A higher credit score should net you a lower mortgage rate,” says Lee Gimpel, co-creator of The Good Credit Game, which specializes in financial education.
 “That lower rate, even if it’s only 1 or 2 percent lower, can mean saving thousands of dollars per year.”
 If your credit score falls short, get busy repairing it.
 Correct any errors that might be on your report, start paying all your bills on time, and get your credit limit raised.
 Note, though, that you shouldn’t max out your card each month.
 It’s best to use 30 percent or less of your total available credit.